rmgift/CS340-Project/README.md

 Create Tables in app.get('/reset_tables').
 Working_On:     Last_Changed:   Status: Completed

 Build Forms for Individual Tables.
-Working_On:     Last_Changed:   Status: Not Started
+Working_On:     Last_Changed:   Status: In progress

 Add Data to Tables (POST).
 Working_On:     Last_Changed:   Status: Not Started